0x4447-office/0x4447_webpage_documentation/docs/products/openvpn-server.md

 }
 ```

 This Policy Document will allow the instance the ability to attach the Elastic IP to itself.
+The `"Resource": "*"` is on purpouse not becasue of lazyness, the `AssociateAddress` actions is not resource specific.

 ### Bash Script for UserData